sarahciston/codingcare/posts/unknowing.md

 Why call machine learning errors hallucinations, symptoms, suffering.
 A model does not suffer.
 Though it may well contribute to suffering.

 Techno-capitalists want to see suffering as opportunity.
 Maybe that's what my father thinks too.
-IBM advertises, "hallucination offers a novel approach to artistic creation."
+IBM advertises, "hallucination offers a novel approach to artistic creation" [@WhatAreAI].
 Ashby sounds like an infomercial; he sounds like that [guy who slaps duct tape on a boat he just sawed in half](https://youtu.be/0xzN6FM5x_E).
 He says,

 >"no skill is called for!
 We are assuming, remember, that nothing is known about the Box, and when this is so the method of making merely random variations [...] is as defensible as any other method, for no facts yet exist." [@ashbyIntroductionCybernetics1956]